 The Brave of Heart Scholarship is not competitive.
 All eligible applicants will receive an award.

-All applicants will be notified in mid-November 2022.
+All applicants will be notified in late June.
 Students may reapply to the program each application cycle they meet eligibility requirements.

 As part of your application, you are required to upload the following documents: